ghiscoding/multiple-select-vanilla/README.md

 We now have a fully working and official release including a [**Live demo**](https://ghiscoding.github.io/multiple-select-vanilla/) for all available options/methods.

 ## Description
 Multiple-Select-Vanilla is a fork of the popular [Multiple-Select (jQuery)](https://github.com/wenzhixin/multiple-select) library, it is based on its last version `v1.5.2`.
-The main difference from the original lib is that we dropped jQuery and we use pure JavaScript without any external dependencies (zero dependency).
+The main difference from the original lib is that we dropped jQuery and we use pure JavaScript code, without any external dependencies (zero dependency).
 We also added a few extra features which you can see in the section below ([Changes vs Original lib](#changes-vs-original-lib)).

 This lib allows you to select multiple elements with checkboxes :).